Bitstamp Review

 To place an order:

-- Select Limit Order (I recommend this for beginners).
+- Select Limit Order (recommended for beginners).

 - Set your price based on the current order book.